MLHale/nebraska-gencyber/teachers/penetration-testing/README.md

     },
 ]
 ```
 This configuration setting joins the operating system's `BASE_DIR` (or base directory) to the `static/ember/` directory.
-This means, it looks for `/<path-where-django-exists>/static/ember/` for us that is `/nebraska-gencyber-dev-env/backend/static/ember/`.
+This means, it looks for `/<path-where-django-exists>/static/ember/`.
+For us that is `/nebraska-gencyber-dev-env/backend/static/ember/`.
 If we look in that folder we will see the index.html file that loads in the javascript and other files associated with the client you have been looking at all of this time when you visit https://localhost

 > In practice you would need to do a full assessment of the client.
 For now, we will assume it is 'safe' from the point of view of the server.

-Overall, our server should assume that clients can be comprimised and instead secure any `backend` functionality.
+Overall, our server should assume that clients can be compromised and, therefor, focus on securing any `backend` functionality.
 This follows a `defense in depth` approach.

 What cybersecurity principle might that be?